Ssenseii/hazel/README.md

 - **Move** -- organize and move files into the export folder
 - **Copy** -- organize and copy files, leaving originals in place
 - **Revert** -- undo the last Move operation
+- **Tools** -- small utilities for photographers (see below)
 - **Settings** -- change folders, session gap, and other options
 - **Help** -- in-app guide to how Hazel works

 Always run Preview first so you can review the layout before committing.

+---

+## Tools

+The **Tools** submenu contains small utilities for day-to-day photo work:

+### EXIF Viewer
+Pick any photo and Hazel displays its embedded metadata: camera make and model, lens, date/time, shutter speed, aperture, ISO, focal length (including 35mm equivalent), flash, white balance, and GPS coordinates.

+### Duplicate Finder
+Scans any folder, MD5-hashes every file, and reports groups of identical files along with how much disk space each duplicate group is wasting.

+### Storage Stats
+Shows a size breakdown of your export folder.
+Displays the number of files and total bytes per year and per file type, with bar charts so you can see at a glance where your storage is going.

+### Unpaired RAW / JPG Finder
+Matches RAW files (CR2, CR3, NEF, ARW, DNG, ORF, RW2, RAF, and others) against JPG files by filename stem and reports anything that lacks a pair.
+Useful for checking whether a cull left orphaned RAWs or for verifying that every JPG proof has a corresponding RAW.

 ---